Volume Price Analysis: How you can use it in Trading Strategies

 This ‘something’ could be a news or economic release such as the non-farm payrolls or an interest rate decision.

 Traders also use volume as a way to confirm chart patterns.
-Some of these patterns are: head and shoulder, triangles, and flags.
+Some of these patterns are:

 Experienced or successful traders when identifying and confirming these chart patterns always refer to the volumes.
 For example, if the volume of an asset is high, chances are that it will confirm the formation of these chart patterns.

-In this, the VWAP can give you a big hand:
+In this, the VWAP can give you a big hand.

 On-Balance Volume